 2.21.
 Where a principal related party resource provider ceases to be a related party during a price control period, for example on the restructuring of a group, we shall continue to treat them as a related party until the end of that price control period and we will continue to disallow the margins charged.
 At the next price control period the margins will be allowed provided that there is unambiguous demonstration that the charges to the regulated business (in the original or amended contract) remain competitive and are in line with market rates, or that the contract is re-tendered and that there is more than one bidder.

-Appendix 3 – Indirect Definition Tables
+Appendix 3 – Indirect/Direct Definition Tables

 Manufacturing Configuration Design/Functional Design Table